Sxmurai/link-shortener/README.md

-# link-shortener
+# Link Shortener

-My attempt to make a glitch link shortner, because I can.
+My attempt to make a link shortner, because I can.

+---

+I used:

+- MongoDB
+- Express